carlshan/intro_to_mobile_app_development/fall_2017/tictactoe/Tutorial_Part_3.md

 If you solve these exercises, help those around you finish them!

+## Try the exercises below on your own without hints

+Before looking at the rest of this tutorial, try the following exercises:

+0. **[Introductory]** Show whose turn it is somewhere on your app.
+1. **[Medium]** Create a button that, when tapped, restarts the game.
+2. **[Challenging]** Create a way to check if someone has won the game.

+Try each of these exercises on your own.

+If you are stuck you can use the guide below to assist you.

 ## Exercise 0: Show whose turn it is in

 Edit the `render()` function to display whose turn it is.